sourcegraph/about/handbook/engineering/code-insights/index.md

 1. Expose features that let users explore insights by team, repo(s), or other sub-metrics.
 1. Connect code insights to other Sourcegraph features – make a campaign to impact a metric or set up code monitoring to notify you about changes to an insight.
 1. Add plug-and-play integrations to Sourcegraph code insights that let users easily integrate third-party data into their insights.
+1. Discover new, validated code metrics that engineering teams should track (and let teams track them).

 ## We're hiring for this team!